filakhtov/gentoo-use-docs/net-misc/rsync.md

 This flag should be enabled if the target system to be a part of an IPv6-capable network.
 Otherwise, it is safe to disable.

-### libressl
-Only works if the `ssl` flag is also enabled.
-Allow using the LibreSSH library instead of OpenSSL for cryptographic operations.

-This flag should normally be disabled and only ever be toggled system-wide, because only one of the libraries can be installed on the same system at a time.

 ### lz4
 Pass the `--enable-lz4` option to the configure script.
 Provide an ability to use the LZ4 compression algorithm when doing file transfer by passing the `--compress-choice=lz4` (or `--zc=lz4`) option to the `rsync` command.